Perfect Pizza Crust: How to Make the Best Dough for a Tender Base

 - Moisture disperses throughout the crust, making for a superior tender and crunchy crust.

-- Using a pizza baking stone along with a pizza cutter makes for easy cutting.
-Pizza edges are always hard to cut through but these two tools eliminate any difficulty.
+- Using a pizza baking stone along with a pizza cutter makes cutting your cooked pizza almost effortless.
+Edges are usually hard to cut through, as mentioned, but these two tools eliminate any difficulty.

 © 2008 Athlyn Green